englercj/node-esl/README.md

 #### `esl.Connection::recvEvent(callback);`

 This function is part of the crazy event system FreeSWITCH has to implement in non-evented languages.
-Node has a better event system than this, so all this function does is `connection.once('esl::event', cb);`.
+Node has a better event system than this, so all this function does is `connection.once('esl::event::*', cb);`.
 You could just do the same yourself, but the function is here to meet the interface.

 ### Library Events